mscwilson/mscwilson.github.io/README.md

 * Get some padding on the index page, and info (copy from old site)
 * Same for About page
 * Replace the Twitter icon with a working LinkedIn one
-* Make the banner look better - narrower and paler? different image(s)?
+* Make the banner look better - narrower, different images - ideally same image but different overlay or something

 Can migrate at this point!